 - Agitation And restlessness

-These are one of the most common types of headaches people usually experience.
+These are some of the most common types of headaches people usually experience.
 These are not very severe so an individual can carry out his everyday activities after resting for some time.

 It can be caused due to stress, tight muscles, or fatigue from a hectic day.